A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: -CodGen Framework

 \subsubsection{Local-Module Knowledge Mining}

 Within the user's working context, referred to as the local module, four types of local-module information can be encountered:

 \begin{itemize} [leftmargin=*] \item \textbf{Local functions.} Local functions encompass all functions that are defined and implemented within the local module.
-We extract these local functions and represent them in the form of <Fully Qualified Name (FQN), Function Summary, Function Signature>.
+We extract these local functions and represent them in the form of $<$Fully Qualified Name (FQN), Function Summary, Function Signature$>$.
 The FQN provides details about the function's location within the module, the Function Summary reflects the natural language description of the function's purpose, and the Function Signature reveals its input and output specifications.
-Fig.~\ref{fig:3 knowledge} (a) illustrates local functions, displaying the FQN, summary, and signature for each function, such as \textit{function k}.
-We use indentation to differentiate whether a function belongs to a class.
-For example, function 1 belongs to the \textit{HTMLDocument} class, indicated by an indented tab, while \textit{function k} is a module function not associated with any class.
-Additionally, each function's information is enclosed within \textit{\{…\}} braces.
-This structuring serves the purpose of organizing the information for all local functions, aiding the model in more effectively recognizing local function knowledge.

-\item \textbf{Class Instance Attributes.} Class instance attributes, also known as instance variables, are variables defined within a class's constructor function (\textit{\_\_init\_\_} in Python).
+\item \textbf{Class Instance Attributes.} Class instance attributes (or instance variables) are variables defined within a class's constructor function (\textit{\_\_init\_\_} in Python).
 These variables are specific to instances of the class and store instance-specific attributes or state information.
-Some local functions may be defined within a class, and they might involve interactions with class instance attributes, accessing or modifying them to achieve specific functionality.
-For instance, in Fig.~\ref{fig:3 knowledge} (a), the source code within \textit{function1} explains how class instance attributes are defined.
-Therefore, to represent class attributes, we do not extract them separately but include the source code of the constructor function (\textit{\_\_init\_\_}) that defines these class attributes directly.

-\item \textbf{Local Module FQN.} Local Module FQN partially reflects the structural information of the working context (local module) within the entire code repository.
+Some local functions may be defined within a class might involve interactions with class instance attributes, accessing or modifying them to achieve specific functionality. \item \textbf{Local Module FQN.} Local Module FQN partially reflects the structural information of the working context (local module) within the entire code repository.
 It helps the model understand the context of how local functions, class instance attributes, and variables within this module are used.
-We derive the Local Module FQN from the current file path, providing a contextual reference for the code within this module.
-For example, the local module FQN of the file in Fig.~\ref{fig:3 knowledge} (b) is \textit{unstructured.documents.html}.

 \item \textbf{Module variables.} Local modules may define variables, some of which can directly interact with local functions, potentially supporting the functionality of newly added functions.
 We unify the declarations of these variables.
 However, if there are no variables defined within the module, we indicate this with \textit{None}.